sergio-costas/lxcraft/README.md

 the local will be installed.
 * debs: contains a list of .deb files to be installed inside the container before building the snap.

+## Using lxcraft

+Just create a configuration file called *lxcraft.yaml* in your project's folder and then run:

+    lxcraft init
+    lxcraft build

+It will create the container, install the snaps and .deb files, copy all the files in the current folder into the container, create the snap, and copy it outside the container.